 3. Apply formatting best practices in your draft

 To make your email proposal compelling and exciting, format it properly and use your brand colors judiciously.
 Insert headings with bold text to enhance readability.
+You can also incorporate available templates or explore a proposal maker with AI, offering customizable and engaging options tailored to your needs.

 In addition, utilize short sentences or bullet points that engage your prospects.
 Keep your email proposal short.
 Follow a limited word count depending upon the length that has generated the most responses earlier.